-Figure 9 illustrates the variation of volumetric strain due to consolidation (given by Eq.8) with the change of mean effective stress as obtained from the torsional simple shear test data.
-In the same figure conventional consolidation characteristics are given by a dotted line.
+Figure 5 illustrates the variation of volumetric strain due to consolidation (given by Eq.8) with the change of mean effective stress as obtained from the torsional simple shear test data.
+In the same figure volumetric strain derived from conventional consolidation characteristics are given by a dotted line.

 It is interesting to note that variation of volumetric strain due to consolidation at low effective confining pressure is very much differ from the conventional consolidation characteristics, but very much in comply with the consolidation and shear deformation characteristics of the sand after different degree of liquefaction (FL) as reported by Yoshida et al. (1994a) and Yasuda et al. (1994).
-However, consolidation characteristics of sand at liquefaction is similar to conventional consolidation characteristics as implied by the gradient of solid and dotted lines at stress levels other than low effective confining stresses close to zero, in Fig. 9.
-Thus indicating the possibility of employing conventional liquefaction analysis at stress levels other than low effective confining stresses close to zero.
+However, consolidation characteristics of sand at liquefaction is similar to conventional consolidation characteristics as implied by the gradient of solid and dotted lines at stress levels other than low effective confining stresses close to zero, (see Fig. 5).
+Thus indicating the limitations of conventional liquefaction analysis.

-4 Concluding remarks
+4. Concluding remarks

-Investigation on behavior after liquefaction indicates that the use of new expression for bulk modules instead of conventional expression of bulk modules is necessary at low confining effective stress levels close to zero.
+Investigation on the behavior after liquefaction indicates that the use of a new expression for bulk modules instead of conventional expression of bulk modules is necessary at low confining effective stress levels close to zero.
 This is well observed in Fig. 1 where consolidation characteristics of sand after liquefaction is illustrated.